nbicocchi/learn-java-core/assets/slides/E4 - Java Data Structures.md

 ---

-### Iterable Interface
+### Iterable and Iterator Interfaces
 The **Iterable** interface (java.lang.Iterable) is the root interface of the Java collection framework.
 Iterable, literally, means that "can be iterated".
 Technically, it means that an **Iterator** can be returned. **Iterable objects (objects implementing the iterable interface) can be used within for-each loops**

 ```
 public interface Iterable<T> {